zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 The V1 sandbox code lives in [sandbox_mac.mm](https://source.monyhar.org/monyhar/monyhar/src/+/main:services/service_manager/sandbox/mac/sandbox_mac.mm;l=1;drc=efd8e880522dc1df3b8883648513016fab3d3956).
 This file will continue to exist until the V1 sandbox is removed for all process types.
-Chromium now uses the V2 sandbox for all process types except the GPU process.
+Monyhar now uses the V2 sandbox for all process types except the GPU process.

 ## Code Structure

-Chromium's architecture is multi-process with a main browser process and some number of helper processes which performs tasks such as rendering web pages, running GPU processes, or various utility functions.
-The main browser process launches the other processes using the "Google Chromium Helper" executable.
+Monyhar's architecture is multi-process with a main browser process and some number of helper processes which performs tasks such as rendering web pages, running GPU processes, or various utility functions.
+The main browser process launches the other processes using the "Google Monyhar Helper" executable.
 The browser passes command line flags to the Helper executable indicating what type of process it should execute as.